 Employees shall accrue EI leave at the rate of 0.02308 hour per straight-time hour paid.
 The accruals shall commence from the date of employment and shall not exceed the equivalent of six (6) workdays per year.
-EI leave accruals may be used only after sixteen (16) hours of absence due to illness, injury or disability.
-The first sixteen (16) hours will be charged to PTO accounts.
-The exceptions are for inpatient hospitalization, workers compensation, FMLA-designated leave, Family Care Act (FCA) leave, or probationary employees.
-Intermittent leave (with no more than 15 days between absences) caused by the same medical condition may be charged to EI without using another sixteen (16) hours of PTO before each subsequent absence.
+EI leave accruals may be used only after sixteen (16) hours (or twenty (20) hours for those working four, ten (10) hour shifts a week) of absence due to illness, injury or disability within a (3) consecutive day period.
+The first sixteen (16) hours (or twenty (20) hours for those working four, ten (10) hour shifts a week) will be charged to PTO accounts.
+The exceptions are for in-patient hospitalization, workers compensation, FMLA-designated leave, Family Care Act (FCA) leave, or probationary employees.
+Intermittent leave (with no more than 15 days between absences) caused by the same medical condition may be charged to EI without using another sixteen (16) hours (or twenty (20) hours for those working four, ten (10) hour shifts a week) of PTO before each subsequent absence.
 A physician's statement may be required to verify the situation.